d-protsenko/smartactors-core/src/site/markdown/tutorials/DBCollectionExample.md

 * `$date-to` — less or equal for datetime fields
 * `$in` — checks for equality to any of the specified values in the array
 * `$hasTag` — check the document field is JSON document contains the specified value as field name or value

+##### Page

+Page criterion is used for pagination.
+You may define the page size and page number.

+This is equivalent of SQL LIMIT and OFFSET clauses.
+However, here you must work in terms of pages, while SQL works in terms of rows to skip.

+##### Sort

+Sort criterion is used to determine the order of documents in the result.
+It's the equivalent of SQL ORDER BY clause.

+Because the sorting order is important, you define the ordered array of sort conditions.
+You define the pair: the document field name and the sort direction: "asc" or "desc".

 #### Example